The Best ADN-to-MSN Programs for 2025

 Specializations

-NP programs require students to select a specialty or focus, so confirm that the specialization you have chosen is available through the school.
+NP programs require students to select a specialty or focus, so confirm that your specialization is available through the school.

 Program Curriculum

-Being familiar with a school’s curriculum can help you identify the program’s subject matter.
-You can then choose a program with either a broad curriculum to help you explore your options or one with a specific focus.
+Familiarity with a school’s curriculum can help you identify the program’s subject matter.
+You can then choose a program with a broad curriculum to help you explore your options or a specific focus.

 Clinical Experience

-Identify clinical experience requirements, such as when you need to complete your hours, available locations, and how long the clinicals last.
+Identify clinical experience requirements, such as when to complete your hours, available locations, and length.

 Accreditation